g3n1uss/OpticalDeMultiplexerSPP/README.md

 ## What is this project about?
 What are all these "demultiplexor", "SPP", "Impedance", etc.?

-The answers on these and other questions can be found at the corresponding [wiki page](https://github.com/g3n1uss/OpticalImpedanceDeMultiplexerSPP/wiki).
+The answers on these and other questions can be found on [this wiki page](https://github.com/g3n1uss/OpticalImpedanceDeMultiplexerSPP/wiki).

 ## What should I do to run the code?
 What do I get as output?